Services and Contacts

 State grants and State Revolving Fund (SRF) loans for water and wastewater collection, distribution and treatment systems.

-- Grant and loan fund projections and management.
+- Grant and loan fund administration.

 - Coordination of water and wastewater grant and loan projects